Voice over and social media: where, why, how?

 Reciprocity is the key word, but don't wait for someone to share your work before sharing theirs - it's not a question of give and take.
 Make the first move, and don't be offended if they don't return the favour straight away.
 Rest assured that you have made a positive impact and that you may have helped someone.
 Set yourself the goal of helping more than you ask for help.
 It will make you want to do more and more.

 Also share relevant content that might be of interest to your colleagues.
 What content, you may ask?
-It could be the articles of my voice over blog (as my grandmother used to say, you're never better served than by yourself). warm-up videos from vocal coach extraordinaire Stéphanie Dumouch with whom I have directed voice over workshops, links relating to our profession, sound, voice, equipment, campaigns that have left their mark on you - there's no shortage of subjects.
+It could be articles from my voice over blog (as my grandmother used to say, you're never better served than by yourself). warm-up videos from vocal coach extraordinaire Stéphanie Dumouch with whom I have directed voice over workshops, links relating to our profession, sound, voice, equipment, campaigns that have left their mark on you - there's no shortage of subjects.
 Colleagues may share what you've posted, and it may then be shared again - and that can considerably increase your visibility among your colleagues' networks, and your colleagues' colleagues, and... you get the idea.

-In short, nothing very different from what, as a human being who is neither a narcissistic pervert nor a pathological egomaniac, in other words as a socially and interpersonally balanced person, you would do in real life: think of social networks as a conversation.
+In short, nothing very different from what, as a human being who is neither a narcissistic pervert nor a pathological egomaniac, in other words as a socially and interpersonally balanced person, you would do in real life: think of social media as a conversation.
 Those who talk about themselves and their success, expecting their contacts to like, congratulate and share the content they post, without doing the same with their colleagues, quickly come across as egotists who use others for their own ends.

 Troll